From £24,9956

 Assisted driving notes

-Euro NCAP named it the safest small family car for 2023 thanks to its excellent occupant protection in a crash, as well as the comprehensive driver assistance features that come as standard.
-In addition to the obligatory lane keeping assistance and automatic emergency braking, it has blindspot monitoring, adaptive cruise control with lane following, and driver monitoring.
+Euro NCAP named the Ora 03 the safest small family car for 2023, thanks to its excellent occupant protection in a crash, as well as the comprehensive driver assistance features that come as standard.
+In addition to the obligatory lane-keeping assistance and automatic emergency braking, it has blindspot monitoring, adaptive cruise control with lane following and driver monitoring.

-Unfortunately, the lane keeping assistance is quite over-eager and will make steering corrections even when you’re nowhere near the line.
-In short, it is one of the worst we’ve tried.
-Thankfully, the previously menioned new software update our Pro+ test car is trialling adds a quick way to turn this off to the drop-down menu.
+Unfortunately, the lane-keeping assistance is quite over-eager and will make steering corrections even when you’re nowhere near the line.
+In short, it's one of the worst we’ve tried.
+Thankfully, there's a quick way to turn this off in the drop-down menu.

 MPG & RUNNING COSTS

-GWM is not aiming for the bargain prices that MG is.
-Even so, it is still one of the cheapest electric cars you can buy.
+GWM isn't aiming for the bargain prices that MG is in the UK.
+Even so, in entry-level Pure form, the Ora 03 is among the cheapest electric cars you can buy here.

-If you do choose the 03, that means walking past the larger and much longer-range MG 4, as well as cars such as the Vauxhall Corsa Electric, Peugeot e-208 and Renault Zoe.
-Those are slightly smaller, but longer-range and more mature-feeling cars.
+If you do choose the Ora 03, that means walking past the larger and longer-range MG 4, as well as the Corsa Electric, Peugeot e-208 and – perhaps most threateningly – the Renault 5.
+Those are slightly smaller but longer-range and more mature-feeling cars.

 And that feeling of immaturity could be a factor that puts buyers off.
-The 03 is littered with little things that signal this car could have benefited from another six months of development.
+The Ora 03 is littered with little things that signal it could have benefited from another six months of development.
 We have previously mentioned the frustrating indicator stalk, but there are other bugs like some of the settings randomly resetting.

 The keyless entry won’t always unlock the car.
 The handbrake will sometimes let you drag the stationary rear wheels forwards.
 The power steering motor and the vacuum pump for the power brakes are very noisy.
-Consider also some of the poorly tuned systems like the ABS, traction control and cruise control, and it adds up to an overall experience that feels a bit too much like a public beta test.
+Consider also some of the poorly tuned systems like the ABS, traction control and cruise control, as well as the glitchy smartphone mirroring, and it adds up to an overall experience that feels a bit too much like a public beta test.

-An economy gauge that couldn’t be reset made efficiency readings somewhat fraught, but we saw figures between 3.0mpkWh and 3.4mpkWh in mixed driving during a mild winter week in the Pure+, and 3.5mpkWh - equating to 217 miles of real-world driving - in the bigger-battery Pro+.
+An economy gauge that couldn’t be reset made efficiency readings somewhat fraught, but we saw figures between 3.0mpkWh and 3.4mpkWh in mixed driving during a mild winter week in the Pure, and 3.5mpkWh - equating to 217 miles of real-world driving - in the bigger-battery Pro.
 Acceptable, then, if not class-leading.
-That is also quite some way short of the 3.8mpkWh we saw from the larger, faster Cupra Born and Kia Niro EV we tested in spring, or the Fiat 500 that we also tested in winter.
+That is also quite some way short of the 3.8mpkWh we saw from the larger, faster Born and the Kia Niro EV we tested in spring, or the Fiat 500e that we also tested in winter.

-Originally, we had an interesting experience rapid-charging the 03, with failed charges at 50kW Gridserve chargers – something that has now, in 2024, been fixed.
+Originally, we had an interesting experience rapid-charging the Ora 03, with failed charges at 50kW Gridserve chargers – something that has now, in 2025, been fixed.

-When we found a 150kW unit to do the charging test, the 03 maintained around 67kW for most of the session.
-Even so, an e-208 or MG 4 can charge at 100kW or more.
+When we found a 150kW unit to do the charging test, the Ora 03 maintained around 67kW for most of the session.
+Even so, an e-208 or MG 4 can charge at 100kW or more - as can the far cheaper Fiat Granda Panda and Citroën e-C3.

-Ora is offering a five-year unlimited-mileage vehicle warranty, and an eight-year, 100,000-mile battery warranty.
-It is not the longest warranty but does give some reassurance that this new brand stands behind its product.
+GWM offers a five-year, unlimited-mileage vehicle warranty and an eight-year/100,000-mile battery warranty.
+That isn't the longest warranty but does give you some reassurance that this new brand stands behind its product.

 Long-term reports